 Walt Disney Productions (now known as Walt Disney Animation Studios) is a pioneering animation studio.
-Disney first combined music and animation in the 'Silly Symphonies' cartoons, and in 1940 Fantasia was released in cinemas.
-Fantasia featured animations inspired by pieces of classical music, plus scenes combining animation and live action.
-Although it failed to make a profit on first release, it has become known as the third Disney Classic.
+It first synchronised sound with animation in the Mickey Mouse cartoon Steamboat Willie in 1928, and first created animations to accompany music in the 'Silly Symphonies' cartoons (1929-1939).
+In 1940 Fantasia was released in cinemas - it features animations inspired by pieces of classical music, plus scenes combining animation and live action.
+Although it failed to make a profit when it first appeared in cinemas, Fantasia has become known as the third Disney Classic.

 Melody Time, the tenth Disney Classic, again features animations inspired by pieces of music.
 Released in cinemas in 1948, it could be considered to be seven Silly Symphonies stuck together.
 Cheaper to make than Fantasia, but not as cheap as its predecessor Make Mine Music had been, it failed to make a profit on first release.
-No further compilation films of this type were made until Fantasia 2000.
+No further compilation films of this type were made for 50 years - until the release of Fantasia 2000.

 A variety of different types of music and styles of animation were used, creating an eclectic mix of scenes in the film.
 Some are funny while some are sad and others are more artistic.